 * The Amazon Web Services Key Management Service (Amazon Web Services KMS) key that Amazon SageMaker uses to

 * encrypt the model artifacts at rest using Amazon S3 server-side encryption.
-The KmsKeyId
+The KmsKeyId can be any

 * of the following formats: